-After successful completion of the Manufacture of Automotive Components course, the student will able to derstand manufacturing methods for engine and engine components К5 10 lerstand manufacturing methods for engine and engine components
+After successful completion of the Manufacture of Automotive Components course, the student will able to

-СО Course Outcome Statements Knowledge Level
+CO Course Outcome Statements Knowledge Level

 CO1: Understand the various forms of manufacturing processes used in the K2

 automobile components.

 CO2: Explain forging, extrusion, casting and other machining process used for k3

 manufacturing the auto components.